perrygeo/pairing/README.md

 # Pairing functions for Python

 Pairing functions take two integers and give you one integer in return.
 What makes a pairing function special is that it is *invertable*; You can reliably depair the same integer value back into it's two original values in the original order.
-Besides their [interesting mathematical properties](http://mathworld.wolfram.com/PairingFunction.html), pairing functions have some practical uses in software development in a very specific use case: Hiding two integer values as a single integer.
+Besides their [interesting mathematical properties](http://mathworld.wolfram.com/PairingFunction.html), pairing functions have some practical uses in software development.

 This is a python implementation of the [Cantor pairing function](http://en.wikipedia.org/wiki/Pairing_function#Cantor_pairing_function)